dourgulf/JCDesignButton/README.md

 ## How to make more IconFontKit support

-`JCDesignButton` Only use one font set IconFontKit—Awesome at design time.
+`JCDesignButton` Only use one font set(Awesome) from IconFontKit at design time.
 You can use `JCIconFontManager` to register more font set by runtime at any place.
-You can find such code at Example project, it's `AppDelegate` launch method.
+You can find such code at example project in it's `AppDelegate` launch method.

 If you want more font set at design time.
-You can do it with two method.
+You can do it with two ways:

-* Modify `-loadDesignIconFont` method in file JCDesignButton.m
+* Modify `-loadDesignIconFont` method in file JCDesignButton.m directly;
 * or, derive a custom class from `JCDesignButton`, and rewrite the `-loadDesignIconFont` method.
 You can find an exmple class named `JCIconFontKitButton` in example project.

 ## TODO

-1. Maybe createViews from code not XIB.
+1. Maybe createViews from code not Nib.
 2. Verical layout support.
 3. Async loading interface support.